noiseprotocol/noise_spec/noise.md

 responder transmits the new static public key and the initiator resends the zero-RTT data.

-This can be handled by both parties re-initalizing their `HandshakeState` and simply executing a different handshake.
+This can be handled by both parties re-initializing their `HandshakeState` and executing a different handshake.
+Using handshake re-initialization to switch from one "simple" Noise protocol to another results in a **compound protocol**.

 Public keys that were exchanged in the first handshake can be represented as pre-messages in the second handshake.
 If any negotiation occurred in the first handshake, the first handshake's `h` variable should be provided as prologue to the second handshake.

-Using handshake re-initialization to dynamically switch from one Noise protocol to another results in a **compound protocol**.

 By way of example, this section defines the **Noise Pipe** compound protocol.
 This protocol uses two patterns defined in the previous section: `Noise_XX` is